 Is driving safe?

 Well, that depends on the driver, the condition of the car and the environment they’re driving in.

 Can Laser Eye Surgery Go Wrong?

-Most laser eye surgery complications arise when the patients treated are not good candidates for the procedure.
+Most laser eye surgery complications actually arise when the patients treated are not good candidates for the procedure.

 This ultimately comes down to the surgeon and clinical setting.